Colorado Shakespeare Festival

 University of Colorado Boulder

 - Best Attractions & Activities: "Go early and picnic on the Green while Shakespeare-themed entertainers, think minstrels and jesters, amuse you.
-For the more cerebral, the artistic director of the show usually offers a free and information-filled prologue in the theater about 45 minutes before the curtain rises."
+For the more cerebral, the artistic director of the show usually offers a free and information-filled prologue in the theater about 45 minutes before the curtain rises.
+(Picnicking remains available under COVID protocols but some pre-theater elements have been on pause so check ahead.)"

 - Recommended as Best Attractions & Activities Because: Since 1958 the festival has celebrated and interpreted the Bard with thought-provoking productions in an intimate and engaging setting.